two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 }
 ```

-When not set, the error information will not be injected into the input object passed to the next state.
+When not set, the error information will be the entire output object passed into the next state.

 **field type**